 We will receive your A-level, BTEC or IB results direct from UCAS, so you don’t need to do anything else unless we ask you otherwise.

 If you are an International or EU student, we will also need

 2. Arrange your accommodation

 Important: You will only be able to register if the above documents and payment have been received.
-If in doubt please contact the Admissions Office.
+If you have any questions please contact the Admissions Office.

 Remember to apply in plenty of time for your visa.
-You can only register if you have the appropriate Tier 4 student visa.
+You can only register if you have the appropriate visa.
 Delays in obtaining your visa can prevent you from starting your course.

 As part of your application for your visa, you will be required to pay an immigration health surcharge, which will entitle you to National Health Service (NHS) care in the UK with no additional cost in the same way as a permanent UK resident.
 Please see Health and Medical Care guidance for more details.

 See our Student visa guidance for information, advice and step-by-step instructions on making your application.
 If you experience any difficulties during the visa application process, please contact the Visa Office, email@example.com or telephone +44 (0)1280 820308.